sanchezbarry/sanchezbarry/README.md

-## Welcome to the Tipsy Bartender!
+# Welcome to the Tipsy Bartender!

+## About this Prokect
 This website makes use of an API database (https://www.thecocktaildb.com/) to recommend drink recipes based on what booze you have lying around!

 3 different  methods are called on the website,